flancia-coop/doc.anagora.org/social-coop-cwg.md

 D: Bonfire.
 Any opinions?
 Treating it as "demo"?
 Or taking it on as moderated space?
 Is there some boilerplate warning we should be including?
 H: Don't know what it is?
 D: I don't feel like I really understand moderation over there tbh
 C: Fediverse software.
 A lot of overlap with Mastodon rn - but more features, and possibility for other apps beyond microblogging - and way better governance.
-But feels very wacky to be running two overlapping instances -- especially given how many requests we've had for less-overlapping software (funkwhale, peertube, etc.)
+But feels very wacky to be running two overlapping instances -- especially given how many requests we've had for less-overlapping software (funkwhale, peertube, etc.) we haven't done.
+Only argument in favour of hosting it is that public bonfire instances don't federate so we need our own instance to get a real sense.
 D: Getting moderation going on the experiment is maybe a short-term need.
 Is there someone who could show us the ropes on moderation?
 M: Flancian maybe?
 D: Open to possibility that "we don't need this experiment".
 Or we could decide our lack of moderation experience on TWG is a justification for not doing this experiment now, could always do it later.